Love the Asian flavors of this dish.

-When you look at this recipe and all the steps DO NOT, I repeat do not click “back” and leave page.
-This recipe is worth all the effort and a few steps could be don’t ahead.
+When you look at this recipe and all the steps DO NOT, I repeat, do not click “back” and leave page.
+This recipe is worth all the effort and a few steps could be done ahead.

 My son, Scott, is always sending me new and different recipes he’s found.
 Sometimes I say no to brownies made with soy sauce or tahini cookies but this one was different and it turns out I had all the ingredients and we both ended up making it on the same night.
 See both our pictures below.

 Other than cooking at the brewery, what else do I have to do with my time right now; so I’m up for a challenge for any recipe I come across that sounds interesting.
-If anyone is ever interested in learning how to make anything I’m in the mood to make just come on over and help me cook.
+If anyone is ever interested in learning how to cook anything new, just come on over and help me cook.